-Environmental science research is based on a fundamental understanding of natural processes and how they are affected by human activity and therefore has a broad base in traditional subjects such as biology, chemistry, physics, geology and physical geography.
+Environmental science is the scientific study of environmental problems caused by humanity, including climate change.
+It is based on a fundamental understanding of natural processes and how they are affected by human activity and therefore has a broad base in traditional subjects such as biology, chemistry, physics, geology, and physical geography.
 It also includes studies of relevant measures and strategies to address environmental problems.
 This means that the research is based on an interdisciplinary approach in collaboration across traditional subject borders.

 Environmental science research concerns both a basic understanding of how environmental problems arise and how to contribute to a basis of knowledge for the long-term, sustainable development of society.
 Research is therefore often carried out in close cooperation with organisations active in society within this field.

 The main areas of research within environmental science are: